Yufengs/nginx_modules/README.md

 - ngx_http_dyups_module is the upstream dynamic update module, forked from https://github.com/yzprofile/ngx_http_dyups_module
 - ngx_http_upstream_check_module is the upstream health check module, forked from https://github.com/jackjiongyin/ngx_http_upstream_check_module
 - ngx_http_broadcast module is a module to send every http flow to the every server in a specified upstream.
+- ngx_upstream_netrb module is a traffic flow control tool to split traffic in a percentage.

 Their modules are very perfectly resolved their own job, but unfortunately, they can not work together.